DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture8Revision.md

 ### What is a RESTful API?
 - *Representational State Transfer*
-- Architectural style for distributed systems
+- Architectural style for designing networked applications

 **Stateless Communication**
 - Each request from a client contains all the information needed for processing